Million Man March: Economic and social factors

 One of the primary motivating factors for the march was to place black issues back on the nation's political agenda.
-In the aftermath of the Republican Party's victory in the 1994 Congressional election and the continued success of the party's campaign platform, the Contract with America, some African American leaders felt the social and economic issues facing the black community fell by the wayside of policy debates.
+In the aftermath of the Republican Party's victory in the 1994 Congressional election and the continued success of the party's campaign platform, the Contract with America, some African-American leaders believed that the social and economic issues facing the black community fell by the wayside of policy debates.
 March organizers believed that politicians were failing the black community by "papering over the most vital dimensions of the crisis in international capitalism" and blaming urban blacks for "domestic economic woes that threatened to produce record deficits, massive unemployment, and uncontrolled inflation".

 At the time of the march, African Americans faced unemployment rates nearly twice that of white Americans, a poverty rate of more than 40%, and a median family income that was about 58% of the median for white households.
 More than 11% of all black men were unemployed and for those aged 16 to 19, the number of unemployed had climbed to over 50%.
 Further, according to Reverend Jesse Jackson's speech at the March, the United States House of Representatives had reduced funding to some of the programs that played an integral role in urban Americans' lives.
-"The House of Representatives cut $1.1 billion from the nation's poorest public schools", and "cut $137 million from Head Start" effectively subtracting $5,000 from each classroom's budget and cutting 45,000 preschoolers from a crucial early education program.
+He said, "The House of Representatives cut $1.1 billion from the nation's poorest public schools", and "cut $137 million from Head Start", effectively subtracting $5,000 from each classroom's budget and cutting 45,000 preschoolers from a crucial early education program.

-Environmental hazards were also seen as making the lives of urban Blacks unstable.
+Environmental hazards were also seen as making the lives of urban Black Americans unstable.
 Black men were murdered at a rate of 72 per 100,000, a rate significantly higher than the 9.3 per 100,000 attributed to white men.
-Some black activists blamed aggressive law enforcement and prison construction for leaving "two hundred thousand more blacks in the jail complex than in college" and devastating leadership gaps within black communities and families.
-Event organizers were further infuriated by a perceived gap in prenatal care for black women and children caused, in part, by the closing of inner-city hospitals.
+Some Black American activists blamed aggressive law enforcement and prison construction for leaving "two hundred thousand more Black Americans in the jail complex than in college" and creating devastating leadership gaps within black communities and families.
+Event organizers were infuriated by a perceived gap in prenatal care for Black women and children that was caused, in part, by the closing of inner-city hospitals.

-Event organizers were of the view that urban Blacks were born with "three strikes against them": insufficient prenatal care, inferior educational opportunities, and jobless parents.
-Instead of providing young children with the means to succeed, they believed the government instead intervened in the lives of its black citizens through law enforcement and welfare programs that did little to improve the community's circumstances.
+Event organizers believed that urban Black Americans were born with "three strikes against them": insufficient prenatal care, inferior educational opportunities, and jobless parents.
+Instead of providing young children with the means to succeed, they believed the government instead intervened in the lives of its Black Americans through law enforcement and welfare programs that did little to improve the community's circumstances.